machinalis/quepy/docs/tutorial.rst

     $ quepy.py startapp dbpedia

-You'll find out that a folder and some files where created.
+You'll find out that a folder and some files were created.
 It should look like this:

 ::